 When a transaction is determined to be a business combination under ASC 805, a PPA is required and the acquired assets and liabilities are stated at fair value.

 For E&P transactions, this isn’t as easy as using the PV-10 from a reserve report.
 Determining the fair value of E&P assets is a complex process.
-Examples of other assets acquired in an E&P transaction may include, but is not limited to, unevaluated acreage, take-or-pay contracts (liability) and favorable or unfavorable contracts.
+Examples of other assets acquired in an E&P transaction may include but are not limited to, unevaluated acreage, take-or-pay contracts (liability), and favorable or unfavorable contracts.
 Any excess consideration over the fair value of the subject assets represents goodwill (or bargain purchase, if there is a deficit).
 In our experience of performing PPAs for E&P transactions, often little to no residual remains unallocated to the subject assets.
-When an immaterial amount of residual remains, often it’s allocated to unproved properties or a pro rata allocation is applied to the identified assets.
-This determination is made by the acquiror’s management team.
+When an immaterial amount of residual remains, often it’s allocated to unproved properties or a pro-rata allocation is applied to the identified assets.
+This determination is made by the acquirer’s management team.